mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 <h2 id="#things-you-should-know-to-succeed-in-phase-3">Things you should know to succeed in phase 3</h2>
 - Phase 3 is unlike any other phase
 - It is less structured
-- You should expect to struggle, A lot
+- You should expect to struggle
 - Rails generate is not to be used for anything but your models
 - Rails generate is not to be used for anything but your models (yes, you need to hear this twice)
 - <a href="http://ruby.railstutorial.org/ruby-on-rails-tutorial-book" target="_blank">Hartl</a> is a useful guide, but do not take it as gospel
 - Hartl is a useful guide, but do not take it as gospel (yes, you ALSO need to hear this twice)
 - Go slow
-- Learn your tools (Gems) and learn them well
+- Learn your tools (aka Gems) and learn them well
 - Struggle with TDD even though you don't want to write it
 - Things in Rails are not that different than what you learned in Sinatra
-- Make sure you truly believe the above bullet point, if you don't, ask someone to explain it to you
+- Make sure you truly believe the above bullet point, if you don't, ask someone to explain it
-- This is just the beginning, not the end
 - Learn to enjoy the struggle because your life as a programmer is one BIG effing struggle
-- And finally, Rails is your friend, if you're not having fun you're doing it wrong! :)
+- Rails is your friend, if you're not having fun you're doing it wrong! :)
-(If you are not having fun and you are actually doing it right, ask Jeffrey for some "slap therapy")
+(If you're not having fun and you're actually doing it right, ask Jeffrey for some "slap therapy")
+- And finally... this is just the beginning, not the end..

 <h2 id="how_to-use-this-guide">How to use this guide</h2>
 The prep works like this: